lmiller1990/vue-testing-handbook/src/stubbing-components.md

   Making api call
 ```

 The test is passing - great!
-But, we can improve it.
+However, we can do better.
 Notice the `console.log` in the test output - this comes from the `makeApiCall` method.
-Ideally, we don't want to be making calls to external services in our unit tests, especially when it's from a component that is not the main focus of the current test.
+Ideally we don't want to make calls to external services in our unit tests, especially when it's from a component that is not the main focus of the current test.
 We can use the `stubs` mounting option, described in the `vue-test-utils` docs [here](https://vue-test-utils.vuejs.org/api/options.html#stubs).

 ### Using `stubs` to stub `<ComponentWithAsyncCall>`